86Box/docs/settings/index.rst

 The *Settings* window allows you to configure the emulated machine.

-If any changes were made to the settings, you will be asked whether or not you want to save the changes upon pressing *OK* or closing the window.
-Saving changes will hard reset the emulated machine.
+Changing most settings requires a hard reset of the emulated machine.
+If any changes were made to those settings, you will be asked whether or not you want to save the changes and hard reset the machine upon pressing *OK* or closing the window.
 Press *Cancel* to immediately discard all changes.

 .. raw:: html